Site Audit Request Form

 Site Security Audit

 The first thing we request is the administrator access details for your website’s WP Admin and hosting control panel.
-With that, the next action is to log in and assess the environment your site operates.
+With that, the next action is to log in and assess the environment in which your site operates.

 Audit Checklist: Here’s an example of what we look at: